christ-offer/supastack-starter-pack/readme.md

 ## Some further ideas as to what can be done:

 - Realtime updates for posts using the supabase client realtime api to listen for updates and update the ui with x new updates and a refresh button.
-- Regular/Vector search for posts
+- Regular/Vector search for posts (or whatever tables you want)
+- Pagination/infinite scrolling for posts
 - And much much much more.

 ## Notes: